 The bathroom was long and too white to be considered a place people piss in.
 Stalls and urinals lined the right wall as sinks claimed the left.

 I took another quick look back to make sure no one was coming in with us and stood at the sink next to the one Mankoy was using.
 I washed my hands as he puked.
+Looks like he couldn't make it to the toilet in time.
 "You know, Mankoy, you've made quite an enemy for yourself," I said calmly and grabbed a few paper towels to dry off.

 He looked up at me from the sink.
 "Do I know you?"

 "We met once."

 "Yeah?
 Well, piss off."